sskelkar/gemini-k8s-agent/README.md

 - `agent.py`: A reusable Python library containing the `KubernetesDiagnosticAgent` class, which encapsulates all the diagnostic logic.
 - `main.py`: The executable entry point for the tool.
 It handles command-line argument parsing and uses the `KubernetesDiagnosticAgent` class to run the diagnostics.
+- `node_collector.py`: A module responsible for collecting node-level information and events from the Kubernetes cluster.

 ## Features